 We found ourselves wondering if we weren’t taking enough gear as there was still room left once we’d finished packing.
 There hasn’t come a time where we’ve needed more space inside.

-The comfort factor speaks for itself.
-We didn’t want to be carting around a backpack that ripped our shoulders to pieces or use waist straps that had no padding allowing the hips to take the weight comfortably.
-We’d be carrying this backpack A LOT so comfort was crucial.
+Comfort speaks for itself.
+We didn’t want to cart around a backpack that ripped our shoulders to pieces or use waist straps that had no padding.
+Allowing your hips to take the weight of your backpack comfortably is important.

 The Farpoint 40 is made from nylon ripstop fabric (aka Schwarzenegger strength).
 It uses a reinforcing technique that makes the fabric resistant to tearing or ripping.

-Interesting fact: ripstop fabric was developed in WWII as a replacement for silk in the production of parachutes.
+Interesting fact: Ripstop fabric was developed in WWII as a replacement for silk in the production of parachutes.

 Fellow travelers we met on the road have said similar things about its resistance to rain.
 We would not recommend throwing it in a river to test it though!